 | Referral leads | 15% | 20-25% |

 Using a cost of $40 per lead and an average GCI of $8,000 per closing, the conversion math demonstrates why follow-up system quality determines net income more than lead volume or lead cost.
-According to Inman benchmarking data, paid online leads average $30 to $60 per contact from platforms like Zillow and Realtor.com, making the per-closing lead cost entirely dependent on conversion rate -- which is itself determined by follow-up persistence:
+According to Inman benchmarking data, paid online leads average $30 to $60 per contact from platforms like Zillow and Realtor.com, with similar pricing on Meta as documented in the analysis of Facebook ads for real estate in 2026, making the per-closing lead cost entirely dependent on conversion rate -- which is itself determined by follow-up persistence:

 Blake Suddath, Director of Growth at Pemberton Real Estate, builds AI-powered follow-up systems that automate this exact conversion math for agents.
 His SOI Intelligence System handles the first four touches automatically so agents only step in when leads respond.
 According to RPR's February 2026 survey, 82% of agents now use AI in their business, but only 17% report significant positive impact -- a gap that reflects the difference between using AI tools casually and deploying AI as a structured follow-up system.
+The same pattern holds across markets like the Twin Cities, where agents with AI systems have documented results -- see how Minnesota agents are using AI differently, with the specific six-tool follow-up stack laid out at what AI tools work for Twin Cities real estate agents.
 For the full mechanics behind this automation, see how AI lead follow-up works in real estate.
+The practitioner breakdown of why most agents lose leads in the first hour -- and how to build the system that fixes it -- is covered in the blog post AI-Powered Lead Follow-Up: Works While You Sleep.
+The reason most agents don't implement this is a use case prioritization problem -- why follow-up automation beats content creation in ROI is explained in You Are Using AI Backwards (The Real Use Case for Agents).
 More at BlakeSuddath.com.

 An effective real estate lead follow-up system operates in four stages.
 According to Hiya's 2025 State of the Call Report, 87% of consumers will not answer calls from unknown numbers, and cold call connection rates fall below 2% -- which means a text-first follow-up architecture is not optional, it is the baseline requirement for making contact at all.
-The four-stage framework sequences channels and timing to maximize response probability across the 90-day conversion window where most real estate leads ultimately convert:
+The four-stage framework sequences channels and timing to maximize response probability across the 90-day conversion window where most real estate leads ultimately convert.
+Short video touches woven into the sequence consistently raise reply rates compared to plain text, and the supporting data plus R.E.A.C.H. distribution framework is at does video marketing work for real estate agents:

 | CRM Platform | Monthly Cost | AI Follow-Up Feature |